nitinskunigal/SQL-Data-Warehouse-Project/README.md

 ## 🎯 Problem Statement

-The company currently faces challenges such as:
+The company faced challenges such as:
 - Fragmented data across ERP and CRM systems
 - Manual reporting processes with inconsistent metrics
 - Inability to track customer behavior or product sales holistically

-This project solves these problems by:
+This project solved these problems by:
 - Consolidating data from both systems into a structured data warehouse
 - Cleaning, transforming, and modeling the data for analytical use
 - Enabling rich SQL-based exploratory analysis for business decision-making